In 1952, a local lady, Mrs W. R. Smith realised the need for a local kindergarten. At the time, Mt Gravatt was a new

 The kindergarten continued to prosper through the sixties but really hit its stride with the arrival of Miss Mary Luddy in 1970.
 For over thirty five years she has dedicated herself to the centre and early childhood education.
 With her never ending enthusiasm and strong belief in learning through play she has helped guide the early education of over twenty-four hundred local children, and was in the extraordinary position of teaching a second generation of children, before Miss Mary Luddy retired in 2009.

-Currently at the Mt Gravatt Community Kindergarten, we are privileged and excited to have two very special and highly experienced teachers in Shona Morris and Sue Reynolds.
+Currently at the Mt Gravatt Community Kindergarten, we are privileged and excited to have two very special and highly experienced teachers in Gina Ryan and Sue Reynolds.
 With their collective knowledge and ideas, the kindergarten is modern, whilst keeping the history and uniqueness of the incredible space that the community has always been, and continues to be proud of.